 All of the punctuation errors, the spelling mistakes, the poor grammar contributed to failed attempts.

 The underlying mechanisms are extremely difficult to pinpoint.
-It becomes a challenge to respond to questions such as the “Why” or the “How.”
+The questions become an answer in response, to queries such as “Why me” and the “How’s.”

-For this reason, research from dissecting successful writers has shown there’s benefits in finding ones flow when writing.
+For this reason, wringing out and dissecting successful writers has shown there’s benefits in finding sacred flow when writing.

 Just Let It Be Flow

-What flow does is it takes you out of your current element of choppiness, distress, and allows you to feel and become a part of something much greater.
+What flow does is it takes you out of your current element of attention deficit choppiness, distress, and allows you to feel and become a part of something with grace.

-So write… write about anything, randomly, it doesn’t need to make sense, as it’s proven to be an activity of healing, a proven method for entering into your serendipity.
+So write… write about anything, randomly, it doesn’t need to make sense.
+It’s proven to be an exercise of healing, a proven method for entering into your serendipity.

 What you’re not attempting is to impress Pulitzer.
 You’re not in the mood of thinking about an audience or gaining rewards or accolades.

-All you’re seeking is to find your own flow, a state where time appears to shift in silence and often slow down.
+All you’re seeking is to find your own flow, a state where time appears to shift in silence and often slow down time.

 What you forget is where you are, your issues, your everyday self at that moment.
 You surrender yourself to the exact second you’re currently crafting.